Creamy Twix Slice

 2-3 tablespoons your choice of sweetener (Lakanto, stevia or maple syrup)

 Place all ingredients in a small saucepan, and turn the heat to low.

-Allow to simmer, slightly bubbling, for up to 30 minutes.
-This allows it to reduce and caramelise.
+Allow to simmer, bubbling away, for a minimum of 30 minutes.
+Do not start a timer before it starts to bubble.
+This allows it to reduce, thicken and caramelise.

 Remove from the heat, and place in your blender to blitz just for a few seconds or until combined.
 Do not over-blend as the coconut cream can seperate.
 Pour into a bowl or jar and allow to cool as much as you can be patient for.
 I place it in the freezer for this, though you don’t want it to freeze, just cool down and thicken.

 Once slightly cooled down, pour over the base.
 Place in your freezer to set for roughly an hour, but try not let it completely freeze!
 Once it isn’t runny, drizzle over the chocolate topping below.

 1 tablespoon of your choice of sweetener (Lakanto, stevia or maple syrup)